ItsNickBarry/hyperbolic-canvas/README.md

 [jános]: https://en.wikipedia.org/wiki/J%C3%A1nos_Bolyai
 [hyperbolicgeometry]: https://en.wikipedia.org/wiki/Hyperbolic_geometry

+# Warning
+This repository is as incomplete as its readme.
+In particular, the Point.distantPoint function has some issues.

 # Hyperbolic Canvas
 A Javascript implementation of the [Poincaré disk model][diskmodel] of the hyperbolic plane, on an HTML canvas.